maartenzam/interactive-publication/src/pages/visual-hierarchy-colour.md

-Colour is another strong design mechanism to create visual hierarchy.
-Like text sizing, colour can signal to the reader what the most important elemenst are in a data visualisation.
+Colour is strong design mechanism to create visual hierarchy.
+Like the <span class="internal-link">[size of elements](visual-hierarchy-sizing)</span>, the colour of elements can signal to the reader what the most important ones are in a data visualisation.

 In visual hierarchy, colour can be used to let the reader know what elements in a design are related and belong together.
 A common pattern is to use